 Theymos proposed that Appamatto’s BitDNS design utilize a native token-like currency instead of only names.
 Theymos’s proposal is responsible for non-miners being able to trustlessly register Namecoin names.

 Dan suggested to Aaron that Zooko’s Triangle, if accurate, constituted an impossibility proof of Bitcoin, because a currency and a naming system reduce to the same problem.
 Dan’s insight directly led to Aaron proposing Nakanames, which used a Bitcoin-like system to solve Zooko’s Triangle.
-Dan is well-known for discovering and coordinating a fix for a large-scale DNS cache poisoning vulnerability, and for being one of the Recovery Key Share Holders for the ICANN root zone.
+Dan was well-known for discovering and coordinating a fix for a large-scale DNS cache poisoning vulnerability, and for being one of the Recovery Key Share Holders for the ICANN root zone.
+Dan tragically died in 2021 at age 42.

 Satoshi invented AuxPoW mining, which he proposed in order to allow BitDNS and Bitcoin to share miners while using separate blockchains.
 Satoshi is well-known as the inventor of Bitcoin.